Emmanuelkimutai/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 	To infinity and beyond indefinetly
 	with a sleep 2 in between each iteration
-	I am invincible!!! when receiving a SIGTERM signal
+	I am invincible!!! when receiving a SIGTERM signal Write a Bash script that kills the process 7-highlander